rutgerswiselab/drr/README.md

 # Personalized Re-ranking for Recommendation
-code for the paper "Personalized Re-ranking for Recommendation", RecSys 2019.
+Code for the paper "Personalized Re-ranking for Recommendation", RecSys 2019.

 @inproceedings{pei2019personalized,